dgilleland/CPSC-1520-Workbook/src/005/ReadMe.md

 > - [ ] TODO: Review/update instructions in student starterkit.

+We often learn best by play.
+That's why it's so nice to have a sandbox laying around.
+In this lesson, we're going to explore two playgrounds for experimenting with JavaScript.
+The first is in your browser, and the second is using the Node environment.

 ## REPL in your Browser

 > "The acronym **REPL** stands for read-eval-print loop and basically provides a programmer with an interactive programming environment."